ryanwang1203/ryanwang1203.github.io/index.md

 Hi!
 I'm Ryan Wang, a Ph.D. student in Mechanical Engineering with a background in Computer Science.
 My work focuses on applying generative AI, machine learning, and geometric modeling methods to advance mechanical design.

-I worked as an Algorithm Engineer Intern at Lenovo, contributed to knowledge graph construction and LLM-powered chatbots, and earned the VP Instant Award for AI Innovation.
-I’ve also published research on Jingdong’s self-built logistics system in BCPublication.
+I worked as an Algorithm Engineer Intern at Lenovo, contributed to knowledge graph construction and AI chatbots, and earned the VP Instant Award for AI Innovation.
+I’ve also published research on Jingdong’s self-built logistics system.
 In my free time, I enjoy playing the piano and guitar.

 <div id="my-research"></div>